AtifNaveed/HudSwiftPackage/README.md

-# ProgessHud using Swift Package
+# ProgessHud using swift package

 ## How to use this package?
 **Open xCode Project**